 This is a really important first step that is overlooked by most people.
 When you’re a self-directed learner, you don’t have an authority figure that has created a system of rewards and punishments to motivate and grade you.

-This means you have to be intrinsically motivated, which means you are self-motivated by your own internal sense of autonomy, mastery and purpose.
-When you define your purpose for learning and how achieving your goal matters will make you feel emotionally, it becomes much easier to stay motivated for a long period of time.
+This means you have to be intrinsically motivated, which means you are self-motivated by your own internal sense of autonomy, mastery, and purpose.
+When you define your purpose for learning and how achieving your goal matters will make you feel emotionally, it becomes much easier to stay motivated.

 Here are some questions to ask yourself to uncover your why: